google/android-emulator-container-scripts/README.md

     to enable nested virtualization.

 Keep in mind that you will see reduced performance if you are making use of nested virtualization.
-The containers have been tested under Debian and Ubuntu running kernel 5.2.17.
+The containers have been tested under Debian and Ubuntu.

 _NOTE: The images will not run in docker on mac or windows_